This kept on for two weeks, and then…

 A pregnant pause, and then Ritsu spoke.

-“No… I was making my way home when I saw two girls from my middle school walking ahead of me.”
+“No… I was making my way home by the usual route when I saw two girls from my middle school walking ahead of me.”

 Her halting speech did not bode well with Usa.